InsightEdge/insightedge-ctr-demo/doc/doc.md

 ![Alt Arch](img/arch.png?raw=true "Arch")

 The key design advantages are:
-* the single platform **converges** analytical processing (machine learning) powered by Spark with transactional processing powered by custom real-time applications
+* the single platform **converges** analytical processing (machine learning) powered by Spark with transactional processing powered by custom real-time applications;
-* real-time application can execute any OLTP query(read, insert, update, delete) on a training data that is **immediately available** for Spark analytical queries or machine learning routines.
+* real-time application can execute any OLTP query (read, insert, update, delete) on a training data that is **immediately available** for Spark analytical queries or machine learning routines.
 There is no need to build a complex ETL pipeline that extracts training data from OLTP database with Kafka/Flume/HDFS.
 Beside the complexity, ETL pipeline introduces unwanted latency that can be a stopper for reactive machine learning apps.
-With InsightEdge Spark can view the **live** data
+With InsightEdge, Spark applications can view the **live** data;
 * the training data lives in the memory of data grid, which acts as an extension of Spark memory.
-This way we can load the data **quicker**
+This way we can load the data **quicker**;
 * in-memory data grid is a **general-purpose** highly available and fault tolerant storage.
-With support of ACID transactions and SQL queries it becomes the primary storage for the application.
+With support of ACID transactions and SQL queries it becomes the primary storage for the application;
-* InsightEdge stack is **scalable** in both computation(Spark) and storage(data grid) tiers.
+* InsightEdge stack is **scalable** in both computation (Spark) and storage (data grid) tiers.
 This makes it attractive for large-scale machine learning.